KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/classmate_discovery.md

-### DM-UY 1143 Ideation and Prototyping
-##### Fall 2017 • De Angela L. Duff • Tuesdays and Thursdays • 2:30-4:20pm • 2MTC MAGNET 811

-# Classmate Discovery
+# Classmate Discovery / Input Portrait

 Create a visual map that represents a classmates’ background, training, discipline, and the personal circumstances that led them to where they are today—and indicates where they are going.
-You'll need to draw on the material that your classmate has posted to their process website so far, including their three personal objects, input map, and discovery log (if available).
+You'll need to draw on the material that your classmate has posted to their process website so far, including their three personal objects, and day in the life assignment.
 Take a look at their social media as well.
-Supplement this material with an interview, questionnaire, or survey.
+Supplement this material with an interview, questionnaire, or survey (in class).
 When you can, show cross-references between these different sources.
 The final form or defining metaphor of this assignment is up to you.

 You pick the form or metaphor (NOT limited to):
 * a subway map,